 The Women’s Congressional Policy Institute has been the home of the Congressional Fellowships on Women and Public Policy (formerly the WREI Fellowships) since 2014.
 The fellowships are extended each year to a select number of students pursuing a graduate degree or those who have recently completed a master’s, doctorate, or professional degree with a proven commitment to equity for women.
 Fellows gain practical policymaking experience and graduate credit as they work from January to July in congressional offices.

 The Fall 2022 application cycle is now open and will run till June 1, 2022.
 We will notify candidates selected for interviews by early July.

 As part of our efforts to help build the pipeline of young women considering careers in public policy, we host interns throughout the year.

-Communications/Development Interns and General Interns support WCPI’s programs, as well as its legislative and fundraising efforts.
+Communications/Development Interns and Policy Interns support WCPI’s programs, as well as its legislative and fundraising efforts.

-These paid internships are open to current undergraduate students and those who have graduated within the past 6 months.
+These paid internships are open to current undergraduate students and those who graduated within six months of the application cycle deadline.

-The application deadline for each application cycle is 5 p.m.
-Eastern (no exceptions) and are as follows:
+The deadline for each application cycle is 11:59 p.m.
+Eastern (no exceptions); the timelines are as follows:

 The Communications/Development intern plays a key role in helping expand our outreach and fundraising initiatives.
 Successful interns will have their finger on the pulse of social media and digital outreach and a genuine interest in development/fundraising work.